Afrijalrasya/afrijalrasya/README.md

 ## About Me

 Hello!
-I am **Afrijal Rasya Putra**, an Informatics student who is interested in exploring the world of **Data**.
+I'm **Afrijal Rasya Putra**, an Informatics student who is interested in exploring the world of **Data**.
 Although it's still early in my college journey, I'm excited to learn about how data is processed and turned into meaningful information.

 📌 I am currently exploring:
 - Python